Recla1mer/random_forest_prediction/README.md

 # random_forest_prediction

 Here is the code (and its results) I created in the curse of my bachelor thesis.
-I used random forest regression to examine what drives high-$T_c$ values among the SuperCon database and predicted the $T_c$ for about 30 million chemical compositions.
+I used random forest regression to examine what drives high- $T_c$ values among the SuperCon database and predicted the $T_c$ for about 30 million chemical compositions.

 Please be warned: